You can configure a new Greenplum Database system with a standby master using

 gpinitstandby.
 This topic assumes you are adding a standby master to an existing system that was initialized without one.

-gpadminsystem user created, Greenplum Database binaries installed, environment variables set, SSH keys exchanged, and that the data directories and tablespace directories, if needed, are created.
+gpadmin system user created, Greenplum Database binaries installed, environment variables set, SSH keys exchanged, and data directory created.

 gpinitstandby utility on the currently active primary master host to add a standby master host to your Greenplum Database system.
 For example: